Anti-Slavery and Human Trafficking Principles

-We evaluate potential contracted factories against our rigorous standards and require them to agree to Kontoor's Terms of Engagement prior to entering our supply chain.
-By agreeing to our Terms of Engagement, contracted factories are also bound by our Global Compliance Principles.
-Combined, these documents provide clear guidance on Kontoor's expectations and address topics such as child labor, forced labor, legal wages, discrimination, and harassment-free workplace policies.
+We evaluate potential contracted factories against our rigorous standards and require them to agree to Kontoor's Terms of Engagement & Global Compliance Principles prior to entering our supply chain.
+This document provide clear guidance on Kontoor's expectations and address topics such as child labor, forced labor, legal wages, discrimination, and harassment-free workplace policies.
 They also prohibit contracted factories from engaging subcontractors to produce Kontoor products without the written permission of Kontoor.

 Kontoor will not knowingly work with factories that use forced labor.
 We use our own trained factory compliance auditors as well as accredited third-party auditors to ensure compliance with our Terms of Engagement and Global Compliance Principles.
 We also have signed various public pledges demonstrating our firm opposition to the use of forced child and adult labor.

 Risk Assessment and Due Diligence